 Please note that discounts apply if drama class fees for existing students are paid by the second week of each term.

 The class fee per term for existing senior teens and adult students is $135 (a discount of $15) and $70 for junior students (a $10 discount), but to qualify for the discount, fees must be paid by the second week.

 Looking for drama classes in Auckland?
-Howick Little Theatre's drama classes are structured to allow the individual student to learn and be challenged in a fun environment.
-It is not necessary for any of the participants to have existing drama experience – a strong desire to be there and a willingness to try new things is all that is required (though a sense of humour is a plus!).
-A range of theatrical devices, games, styles, exercises and devised provocations will be used.
-Focus will be given to character development and storytelling and students will learn much and grow in confidence.
-There will also be a strong emphasis on creating work.
-Students will be encouraged to free their imaginations and explore the notion of play as a creative tool while also learning to trust their abilities to communicate through physical expression.
+Howick Little Theatre's drama classes are structured to allow individual students to learn and be challenged in a fun environment.
+It is not necessary for participants to have existing drama experience –- a strong desire to be there and a willingness to try new things is all that is required (though a sense of humour is a plus!).
+A range of theatrical devices, games, styles, exercises and devised provocations is used.
+Focus is given to character development and storytelling and students will learn much and grow in confidence.
+There is also a strong emphasis on creating work.
+Students are encouraged to free up their imaginations and explore the notion of play as a creative tool while also learning to trust their abilities to communicate through physical expression.

-There are five classes available to suit different ages and allow progression for the students.
-The classes are arranged in the following age groups: 6-8 years, 9-11 years, young teens (12-14), older teens (15-18), and one for adults.
+There are five classes available to suit different ages and allow student progression.
+The classes are arranged in these age groups: 6-8 years, 9-11 years, young teens (12-14 years), older teens (15-18 years), and adults.
 Click here for individual class times and dates.

-In-class presentations are staged during the year and there will also be an opportunity to share work with friends and family later in the year.
+In-class presentations are staged during the year and there will also be opportunities to share work with friends and family.